lonely7345/Explorer/README.md

 ###Save
 Stratio Explorer allows you to save and import notebooks from a file.
-For saving a Notebook to a file you just should specify the filename and it will automatically create an "export" directory in the same path where Stratio Notebook resides.
+For saving a Notebook to a file you just should specify the filename and it will automatically create an "export" directory in the same path where Stratio Explorer resides.
 The file will have ".json" extension.
 To load a Notebook from file you should indicate the full path on the system to access it.

 *Be sure to have the right access and modify permissions for the user that is logged in the selected path*